Follow Us! ThumbsUp

 If an account takeover is already underway, you can still catch it by spotting suspicious user behavior.
 Whether it’s inspected through a dedicated fraud prevention system or through manual investigation, here are some of the signs that an ATO attack might have happened.

-How ATO Protection Works with SEON
+How ATO Detection Works with SEON

-At SEON, we’ve built a number of ATO prevention features into the core of our end-to-end fraud detection platform.
+At SEON, we’ve built a number of ATO detection features into the core of our end-to-end fraud detection platform.
 We also took great care to put user experience front and center, reducing the processing time to a minimum while allowing you to leverage:

 • Powerful device fingerprinting: Instantly know when a user is connecting with a suspicious combination of software and hardware